Thermal expansion

 Expansion joint in a road bridge used to avoid damage from thermal expansion.

-Thermal expansion is the tendency of matter to increase in length, area, or volume, changing its size and density, in response to an increase in temperature (usually excluding phase transitions).
+Thermal expansion is the tendency of matter to increase in size with increasing temperature.
+Matter generally increases in length, area, and volume, changing its size and density, in response to an increase in temperature (usually excluding phase transitions).
+Substances usually contract with decreasing temperature which is called thermal contraction.
+The SI unit of thermal expansion is the inverse kelvin (K^{−1}).

-In simple words, the change in size of a body due to heating is called thermal expansion.
-Substances usually contract with decreasing temperature (thermal contraction), with rare exceptions within limited temperature ranges (negative thermal expansion).
-The SI unit of thermal expansion is inverse Kelvin (1/K).
+Temperature is a measure of the average kinetic energy of the molecules in a body.
+The faster the molecules are moving, the higher that body's temperature is.
+Specifically, it is a monotonic function of the average molecular kinetic energy of a substance.
+As the energy in the particles increases, they start moving faster and faster, weakening the intermolecular forces between them and therefore expanding the substance.

-Temperature is a monotonic function of the average molecular kinetic energy of a substance.
-In simple words, temperature is the measure of kinetic energy of a body or the measure of hotness or coldness of a body.
-As energy in particles increases, they start moving faster and faster, weakening the intermolecular forces between them and therefore expanding the substance.
+When a substance is heated, molecules begin to vibrate and move more, usually creating more distance between them.

-When a substance is heated, molecules begin to vibrate and move more, usually creating more distance between themselves.
+The relative expansion (also called strain) divided by the change in temperature is called the material's coefficient of linear thermal expansion.
+For small temperature changes, this is nearly constant, but for larger changes it varies with temperature.

-The relative expansion (also called strain) divided by the change in temperature is called the material's coefficient of linear thermal expansion and generally varies with temperature.
+The coefficient of thermal expansion typically increases with temperature, as higher thermal energy reduces intermolecular forces and allows greater atomic displacement.